I'm Curvy and Live for Baggy Jeans—15 Pairs I Swear By

 This is a PSA to check out Mango's denim offering.
 I'm consistently impressed with how great its denim is, from the fabric to the silhouettes to the washes.
 I also won't argue against jeans that are under $100.

 If you're a curvy girl who hasn't given Mother a go, you are genuinely missing out.
-Out of the top five pairs of my entire denim collection, half of them are from Mother.
+Out of the top five pairs of my entire denim collection, half of them are from AG.
 I love that the brand's sizing is more generous than a lot of its competitors.
-The Snacks! collection, which was released last year, embraces the popularity of oversize fits with new, exaggerated slouchy styles.
+The pair embraces the popularity of oversize fits with its exaggerated slouchy style.

 If you know, you know.
 Abercrombie makes some of the best jeans on the market.
 It's difficult to pinpoint exactly when Abercrombie took over the hearts and minds of the TikTok crowd, but it's grown to become one of the internet's most beloved denim brands.
 My personal obsession is with its Curve Love line, a range of jeans that have more room around the hips and back with a slightly narrower waist.
 Those proportional tweaks make all the difference when you have curves.